We’re all more anxious than we used to be.

 She typed “how to fix anxiety” into the Google search bar, and the first thing that came up was meditation and mindfulness.

 Mindfulness didn’t make Montse’s anxiety magically disappear, but it helped start the process of dialing the anxiety back, so she could feel like herself again.

 Mindfulness is now part of Montse’s everyday life.
-She is a mindfulness teacher who shares tips and meditations through her Mindful Living site.
+She is a mindfulness teacher who shares tips and meditations.
 She offers courses and professional training in mindful principles to help her clients feel more confident and manage stress.

 She offers a message of hope to anyone struggling with anxiety:

 You’re not alone.
 Anxiety is a mindset, and it is a state of mind.
 Once you can understand the mechanisms of it, you can understand that you can actually switch it and change it.”

 The foundation of Montse’s mindfulness practice is a set of 3 principles that she meditates on.

 The first mindfulness principle is non-judgment: not judging yourself and also not judging others.

 “I found that, especially when I had the anxiety, I was judging myself all the time.
 I was beating myself up,” Montse says.

 Part of the process of learning to stop judging herself was becoming a witness to her thoughts.